cp3402-students/project-team5/deployment.md

 1. Back up the local site.
 2. Set up the live WordPress site on the AWS platform.
-3. Import the local backup into the live site.
+3. Import the local backup into the live site.Tes **Testing**
-4. Test the theme on the staging site to ensure proper functionality.
+5. Test the theme on the staging site to ensure proper functionality.
-5. Once validated, repeat the export/import process to migrate the theme to the live site.
+6. Once validated, repeat the export/import process to migrate the theme to the live site.
-6. Test the theme again on the live site to confirm proper functionality.
+7. Test the theme again on the live site to confirm proper functionality.